eswanny22/Weather-App-React/README.md

+## Weather App in React
+This weather app uses the API from https://openweathermap.org/ to pull current weather data on the user-entered location based on city and country.
+This app was created using React, HTML, and CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Using the following instructions you can run the code locally.

 ## Available Scripts